Tri-City Medical Center honored by Mazor Robotics for Completing 500 Surgeries

 Mazor Robotics’ Renaissance™ is a specially-designed surgical guidance system which allows surgeons to perform safer and more accurate spine surgeries.
 For patients, this means better clinical outcomes with less pain, fewer complications, and shorter recovery time.
 Renaissance is in daily use in leading hospitals with thousands of successful cases worldwide.

 “Superior surgical outcomes, and physician and patient demand for the technology have led to a 30 percent increase in the number of patients receiving spine care at Tri-City Medical Center,” said Tri-City Medical Center CEO Tim Moran.
 “Tri-City Medical Center remains on the cutting edge in embracing technology that advances the quality of care we provide to patients with back pain.”
-“In the past,” said Neville Alleyne, M.D., president of Tri-City’s Orthopedic and Spine Institute, “surgeons performing open spine surgery have accessed the spine by making a large incision in order to allow a full, direct-field-of-vision and access for the surgeon’s hands and tools.
+“In the past,” said Neville Alleyne, M.D., president of Tri-City’s Orthopedics and Spine, “surgeons performing open spine surgery have accessed the spine by making a large incision in order to allow a full, direct-field-of-vision and access for the surgeon’s hands and tools.
 In minimally invasive surgery, surgeons make much smaller skin incisions.”

 He added, “When Tri-City Medical Center surgeons use the Renaissance, they actually map out the surgery on a computer using CT images of the patient.
 Patients benefit from high levels of accuracy, low intraoperative exposure to radiation and the advantages of minimally invasive surgery.”